 Next, students should submit the completed final manuscript to the ESE Department Chair.
 The expectation is that this is the final manuscript, and there should be no need for additional revisions and corrections.
 After approval from the department chair, the report is then submitted to the College of Education Dean.
 When the final version is submitted to the COE Dean, it should include both an electronic and paper copy.
 The COE Dean typically sets a deadline that is two weeks prior to the Graduate College deadline.
 Once the COE Dean signs the title page and approves this version, the requisite number of copies of this final document, along with an electronic copy, is submitted to the Graduate College.
 The reviews by the Graduate College, ESE Department Chair, and COE Dean often require edits to the dissertation report prior to final acceptance and publication.

-The Department highly recommends students obtain the services of a professional typist, well-schooled in FAU dissertation requirements and APA format.
+The Department highly recommends students obtain the services of a professional editor, well-schooled in FAU dissertation requirements and APA format.
 These professionals are familiar with formats for the entire document, including tables, figures, and reference lists.
 Formatting changes are a frequent source of frustration and delay for students at the end of the dissertation process.
 Students should seek recommendations for professional typists who have been successful with other ESE Department dissertations from the dissertation chair.

 For more details on the requirements for the final stages in the dissertation, students are strongly encouraged to review the Graduate College Thesis and Dissertation Guidelines.